zeyywqq09/my-keeb/journal.md

 I assigned the SW_Cherry_MX_1.00u_PCB footprint to all mechanical switches.
 I began preparing the physical switch layout for the PCB design.
 * <img width="530" height="533" alt="image" src="https://github.com/user-attachments/assets/81cdfeaa-a85a-4a15-9f34-30829b273fbb" />
+## (16.45PM)
+Oh, I just ran KiCad's ERC and a damn problem popped up, but no matter how long it took, I got it sorted out.